 Flooring: December and January

-From mid-December and into January, homeowners tend to take a break from major remodeling projects because of the holidays.
+From mid-December into January, homeowners tend to take a break from major remodeling projects because of the holidays.
 Flooring retailers and installers are looking for business, so that gorgeous wide-plank flooring or luscious carpet can be yours for an even more scrumptious price.
-Happy Holidays to you.
+Happy holidays to you.